top of page

 Eligibility for an ATO Payment Plan

-To qualify, businesses must:
+To qualify for a payment plan, businesses must:

-• Not have defaulted on previous payment plans
+• Not have defaulted on previous payment plans.

 How to Set Up an ATO Payment Plan